wp-plugins/media-library-assistant/readme.txt

 = 1.70 =
 * New: **Internationalization (i18n) and Localization (l10n) support!** All of the internationalization work in the plugin source code has been completed and there is a Portable Object Template (.POT) available in the "/languages" directory.
 I don't have working knowledge of anything but English, but if you'd like to volunteer to produce a translation, I would be delighted to work with you to make it happen.
 Have a look at the "MLA Internationalization Guide.php" file in the languages directory and get in touch.
 * New: For Custom Field and IPTC/EXIF mapping, **twelve new `apply_filters/do_action` hooks**  give you complete control over rule execution and value creation from PHP code in your theme or in another plugin.
-More information in the "Other Notes" section here.
+More information in the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section here.
 A complete, working example is provided in the Settings/Media Library Assistant Documentation tab.
 * New: For Settings/Media Library Assistant Custom Fields and IPTC/EXIF tabs **"Enable ...
 Mapping when updating media metadata" options** allow you to apply mapping rules whenever the media metadata is updated, not just on new uploads.
 * Fix: On the Settings/Media Library Assistant IPTC/EXIF tab, **Taxonomy Parent dropdown now reflects term hierarchy**.
 * Fix: MLAMime::mla_upload_mimes_filter() returns the MLA updated list of allowed types, not the WordPress default list.